Emergency Messenger

 Message Details

-Create and save Templates with your name and contact information (email/phone) included automatically in the message body for guardians to reference.
+Create and save templates with your name and contact information (email/phone) in the message body for guardians to reference.

 Reply to Email

-This field displays the email address entered in System Administration > Messenger > Messenger Preferences > Email Settings > Sender Email Address.
+This field displays the email address entered in Messenger Settings > Email Settings > Sender Email Address.
 This field cannot be changed.

 Caller ID

-This field displays the phone number entered in System Administration > Messenger > Messenger Preferences > Caller ID Preferences.
+This field displays the phone number entered in Messenger Settings > Caller ID Preferences.
 This field cannot be changed.

 Screenshot of a sample email showing the name that was entered in the Sender Display Name field.

-This field is only available if the Allow Custom Sender Display Name checkbox is marked on the Email Settings tab AND Email is selected from the Delivery Devices options in the message template.
+This field is only available if the Allow Custom Sender Display Name checkbox is marked on the Email Settings tool AND Email is selected as a delivery device in the message template.

 Message Body